IOxCyber/Linux-octo/Chapter6.md

 ### Restrict/Lock Access/user:
 - usermod command to modify account expiration for a user eg `usermod -L user`.
 - To lock at specific Date: `usermod -L -e 2022-08-14 user`
+> Account will not locked for `root user`.
 - Unlock the user account: `sudo usermod -U user`
 - The nologin shell acts as a replacement shell for the user accounts that are not intended to log in interactively to the system.
 - To add user to nologin Shell in case of the user accounts that are not intended to log in interactively to the system, `usermod -s /sbin/nologin newapp`

+## Exercise:
+- Run `id` to view the current user and group information.
+- Print the values of the `$HOME` and `$PATH` variables to determine the home directory and user executables' path.

 ## Exercise:
 - Set the maximum age of the user's password to 90 days: `chage -M 90 user`